 A key requirement for all observers is to be objective and neutral.
 Just because something is being done in a different way from your home country, doesn’t mean it is wrong.
 There is an internationally agreed code of conduct and standard for observation which all of the reputable organisations are signed up to.
 One of the requirements is not to have any conflicts of interest such as declared support for one of the participating candidates or parties.

 From the UK perspective, both LTOs and STOs are seconded.
 In other words they are chosen by the Foreign Office and proposed to OSCE or the EU.
-The UK contracts out the management to three ‘focal points’:
+The UK contracts out the management to two ‘focal points’:

 That’s basically it.
 If you have any questions, please don’t hesitate to get in touch – firstname.lastname@example.org